roneetsingh/GameStore/README.md

 Users can do the following:

-- Create an account, login or logout
+- Create an account, login or logout.
 - Browse available products added by the admin or members having staff status.
-- Add products to the shopping cart
+- Add products to the shopping cart.
-- Delete products from the shopping cart
+- Delete products from the shopping cart.
-- Display the shopping cart
+- View the shopping cart.
-- To checkout, a user must be logged in
+- To checkout, a user must be logged in.
-- The profile contains all the informations about delivery address and user can add new address too
+- The profile contains all the informations about delivery address and user can add new address too.
-- User can see their past orders and its status
+- User can see their past orders and its status.
-- Search bar allows user to search for games and related results will be displayed
+- Search bar allows user to search for games and related results will be displayed.
+- Add reviews for a product.

 Admins can do the following: